 Successful construction projects rely on the harmonious collaboration of various professionals.
 Two important figures in this process are Construction Managers and Client-Side Project Managers.
 While both roles are essential, their focus and responsibilities differ significantly.
-Understanding these distinctions is crucial for anyone involved in or interested in learning about the construction industry.
+Understanding these distinctions is crucial for anyone involved in or interested in learning about construction project management.

 Construction Managers are the "boots on the ground" leaders, overseeing and directing the operational aspects of a building project from its inception to completion.
 They ensure the project aligns with the contractor's obligations, making them the central figure for successful delivery.